 Dismorphic features: unusual features sometimes associated with a syndrome.

 Diuretic medicines: these medicines help the kidneys pass more water, so reducing excess fluid in the organs, especially the lungs.

 Double Inlet Ventricle: DIRV – Double Inlet Right Ventricle.
-DILV – Double Inlet Right Ventricle.
+DILV – Double Inlet Left Ventricle.
 There is one large ventricle into which both atria empty their blood through either one or two valves, and usually a second smaller ventricle.